iris1901/CUNA/README.md

 To begin, we perform basecalling on two raw signal datasets:

-- A DNA POD5 file generated from DeepMod2 of modern DNA using an R10.4.1 flow cell.
+- A DNA POD5 file generated from [DeepMod2](https://github.com/WGLab/DeepMod2/files/14368872/sample.pod5.tar.gz) of modern DNA using an R10.4.1 flow cell.
-- An RNA BLOW5 file publicly available from nanoCEM, which we converted to POD5 for compatibility.
+- An RNA BLOW5 file publicly available from [nanoCEM](https://github.com/lrslab/nanoCEM/raw/3f7ab5f001448e4f15ef5d17dad04ca6507394bb/example/data/wt/file.blow5), which we converted to POD5 for compatibility.

+The data can be downloaded from the official repositories or go to the simulate_scripts folder where they are already downloaded.
-We then use Dorado for basecalling, with --emit-moves to obtain alignment between signal and sequence.
+We then use Dorado for basecalling, with --emit-moves to create move tables in addition to basecalls.

+If you want to download through the terminal:

 ```bash
 # DNA POD5